manuel-serrano/hop/doc/api/00-hop.md

 [:@glyphicon glyphicon-tag function]

 This class is used to respond files to clients.
 The argument `path` is the full path of a existing file.
+The option is an object whose fields can
+be:

   * `contentType`: the `content-type` of the response.
   * `charset`: the charset.